-Read More: How to Calculate Average Sales per Month in Excel (2 Easy Methods)
+Read More: How to Do Budgeting and Forecasting in Excel

 In this article, we demonstrate multiple features and functions to forecast sales using historical data in Excel.
 It’s hard to justify the forecast values without putting them to test with real data.
 These above-mentioned methods have their limitations as some of them take into account the seasonality some don’t.
-Hope this article clarifies users’ understanding of forecasting and sheds some light to find desired directions.
-Comment, if further inquiries arose or have anything to say.
+Hope this article clarifies users’ understanding of forecasting and sheds some light on finding desired directions.
+Comment, if further inquiries arise or have anything to say.

-- How to Calculate Annual Sales in Excel (4 Useful Methods)
+- How to Forecast Growth Rate in Excel

-- How to Calculate Percentage of Sales in Excel (5 Suitable Methods)
+- How to Forecast Revenue Growth in Excel